 Embrace poetry everyday by making your own DIY Poetry Tank.
 The stencil is available on our Resource Downloads page.
 Or choose your favorite book of poems to create your own stencil.

 All of the instructions for this top, along with the garment pattern, are available in Alabama Studio Sewing + Design.
-You can find our newest stencil, Poetry, on our Resource Downloads page, or you can purchase the DIY Kit from our online store.
+You can find our newest stencil, Poetry, on our Resources page, or you can purchase the DIY Kit from our online store.

 OUR DESIGN CHOICES